OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-tokens.md

 }
 ```

-And now the minters in my `minters` array (like DOGGO Network multisig) can mint tokens to the dogsitters in exchange for watching the nice doggos while their owners leave for vacation.
+And now the minters in my `minters` array (like the DOGGO Network multisig) can mint tokens to the dogsitters in exchange for watching the nice doggos while their owners leave for vacation.
 The token is `ERC20Burnable` we want to have the ability to stake DOGGO tokens on our reputation—if the dogsitter does a bad job, their tokens get burned!

 ### A Note on `decimals`